RR-593/Profile-T1A2/README.md

 ## Description

-This is my personal por    tfolio webpage and was made so my skillls and projects can easly be acsessed and seen.
+This is my personal portfolio webpage and was made so my skillls and projects can easly be acsessed and seen.

 ## Tech stack